cbitter78/docker_qr_code/README.md

 ```shell
 docker run --rm -ti -v $PWD:/output cbitter78/qr_code https://google.com qr.png
 ```
-This defines the output folder and the current folder.
-The QR Code will be written to qr.png in the current folder.
+This defines the output folder as the current folder so that the QR Code will be written to qr.png in the current folder.

 ## Local Docker Build